 This step depends on whether you are adding a simple or complex character set.
 A simple character set requires only a configuration file, whereas a complex character set requires C source file that defines collation functions, multibyte functions, or both.

 For a simple character set, create a configuration file,

-that describes the character set properties.
-Create this file
+, that describes the character set properties.
+Create this file in the

 Each word within